stephen-swensen/fsharp-tutorials/README.md

 - Using fsharpi, fsharpc, and mono
 - Creating executable applications from multi-file .fsx scripts
 - Using Paket to manage NuGet dependencies
-- Using Suave to create RESTful web apis
+- Using Suave to create web services
 - Using Docker to create deployable web applications

+Sections are organized under folders in this repository, building progressively starting with `001-development-environment`.
+Each folder has its own README and all source files referenced in the content.